 Mr. Ota also actively guides mountain climbing for children and the elderly who may not be as physically fit.

-"The important thing is that you are able to climb and descend using your own strength.
+"The important thing is that you can climb and descend using your own strength.
 The more physically fit you are, the better.
-However if you are not so confident in your physical abilities, a good idea is to start with squats and climbing stairs.
+However, if you are not so confident in your physical abilities, a good idea is to start with squats and climbing stairs.
 Once you've built up your strength, the next step is to try climbing a shorter, more beginner-friendly mountain."

 Should I Hire a Mountain Climbing Guide?

 Many people climb Mt.
 Fuji on their own.
 However, is it better to hire a guide?